This post may contain affiliate links. Please see our disclosure policy.

 - Fruit – Other fruits can be substituted, like frozen strawberries or raspberries.
 I went with these flavors because I find more tart flavors to be helpful when I have nausea.

-- Migraine diet – I have reintroduced lemon and lime with no issues so I love it for this recipe and those on a Mediterranean diet.
-If you’re in the elimination period, instead of using lemon or lime, you will want to omit these or substitute with an alternative.
+- Migraine diet – I have reintroduced lemon and lime with no issues so I love it for this recipe, and those on a Mediterranean diet.
+If you’re on the HYH diet, you will need to use a substitute.
 I recommend pairing blueberry and pomegranate juice, mango and peach, and kiwi with mango would be great.

-- Coconut water – We tested electrolyte water as a substitute, but the flavor was watery and it just did not work as well.
+- Coconut water – We tested plain electrolyte water as a substitute, but the flavor was watery and it did not work as well.
 I have heard birch water can be a good substitute but this was not tested.
+I recommend trying my watermelon juice recipe instead.

 - Salt – Omitting the salt will alter the hydration potential, but it will still be a refreshing drink for those looking for lower sodium!